-Please find in this information pack some valuable reading material which will be informative and useful throughout the coming months of your pregnancy.
+In this information pack you will find valuable reading material which will be useful throughout your pregnancy.

 Your midwife will go over this pack with you at your First Visit appointment.
 Please do not hesitate to ask any of the Doctors or Midwives any questions you may have.

-It’s a good idea to write down questions and bring the list with you on your next antenatal visit.
+It’s a good idea to write down questions and bring the list with you to your next antenatal visit.

 Antenatal Care During Pregnancy – RANZCOG